lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 when angular creates a new component it goes through phases, or _hooks_ for that component these can be used to perform actions

+when using these they need to be implemented by the class, these interfaces are named slightly different

+      OnInit
+      OnChanges
+      DoCheck
+      AfterContentInit
+      AfterContentChecked
+      AfterViewInit
+      AfterViewChecked
+      OnDestroy

 **ngOnChanges()**

 - executed at start